mosczn/portfolio/content/projects/rambam/index.md

 # Nursing Studies Management Platform

 {{< lead >}}
-## Summary ##
 My goal was to modernize the administration of nursing studies by transitioning from traditional paper-based processes to a dynamic Learning Management System (LMS) platform.
-This project involved research, design, prototyping, and iterative development to create a more efficient and accessible educational ecosystem.**
+This project involved research, design, prototyping, and iterative development to create a more efficient and accessible educational ecosystem.
 {{< /lead >}}